guleedali/guleedali-guleedali.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started new position as Assistant Professor at Stony Brook University.
+Guleed A. starts new position as Assistant Professor at Stony Brook University.